-In patristic catechesis, we see, as Jean Daniélou once said, the “living tradition in action.”
+In patristic catechesis, we see, to paraphrase Jean Daniélou, the “living tradition in action.”
 It was here, in the education and formation of new believers, that church leaders elucidated the vital dimensions of the faith that had been received and were now to be handed on.
-Catechesis was thus of the utmost importance for the early fathers and for shaping Christianity in generations to come.
+Catechesis was of the utmost importance for the early fathers and for shaping Christianity in generations to come.
 It set out the parameters of what to believe and how to live.
 It brought to the foreground, out of the enormous range of topics one could discuss, what was most important to reflect upon—thus playing an important role in the shaping of Christian theology and practice.
 At the beginning of the fourth century, when Eusebius, the bishop of Caesarea, returned from what would be a world-changing council at Nicaea in 325, he felt the need to stress that the new creed formulated there was in substantial continuity with the local baptismal creed in Caesarea.
 It was the creed set out in baptism, which presumed a formative catechetical practice, that provided the original “canon,” or rule, against which to measure any succeeding theological formularies.
 And for all the importance of the Nicene Creed in later centuries, it’s instructive to find bishops well over a century after its introduction still using their local baptismal creeds as a template with which to catechize new Christians.

 In putting together this patristic commentary on the catechism, my hope is that pastors and teachers today might imbibe some of the energy that the fathers displayed toward catechesis.
 I don’t think we can, or need to, simply reiterate what they said—although a well-chosen quote from the fathers, in the right context, can add a nice zing to any catechesis lesson.
 What is more important is that we capture the ethos and tenor of the father’s mode of catechesis.
 They believed that catechetical instruction—as all theology—was meant to lead people to the vision of God.
 Having that guiding telos for catechesis today will prove especially fruitful in capturing the spirit of early Christian catechesis.